ethanfuerst/mpg-dashboard/README.md

 - [ ] Find accurate heat index data for Austin area to compare to my mpg

 	Status: Still looking for heat index data.
 Might have to use temp each day instead, averaged over period between fillups

+- [ ] create new column - days since last fill up

+- [ ] use utilbox to run mpg_extract.py every few days or so to keep cleaned .csvs updated as I update the mpg_data .csvs